 The case charges with USB-c which is conveniently consistent with many other devices I travel with or you can use them fully wireless charging at home if you have that option available.
-In the box, it comes with a very short cord which is ideal plugged into the back of the iMac but I’d use a longer cable for travelling to give more flexibility in hotel rooms or charging stations.
+In the box, it comes with a very short cord which is ideal for plugged into the back of the iMac but I’d use a longer cable for travelling to give more flexibility in hotel rooms or charging stations.

-When you unbox the earphones it reminds you to charge before first use.
+When you unbox the earphones it reminds you to charge them before first use.
 Once that was done I only needed to remove them from the case, pop them in my ears and open up the Bluetooth setting on the iPhone.
-It found Sudio Ett almost immediately and once you click connect it’s there each time in you want it in the future.
+It found Sudio Ett almost immediately and once you click connect it’s there each time you want it in the future.
 The process worked the same on the iPad, desktop and laptop.

 Taking the earbuds out of the case turns them on and returning them turns them off and starts the recharging process.
 To recharge the case itself, use the USB to USB-c cable.

 The ETT earbuds have an IPX-5 rating.
 This was a big step for me, living in a humid tropical climate exercise can be a sweaty experience and you spend a lot of time around water.
 When I’m travelling I like that I don’t need to be concerned about a little rain destroying them.

 IPX-5 doesn’t rate them for submersion, you don’t want to swim with them but for me, it gives a degree of peace of mind that they can withstand my everyday life and the environments I use them in a likely to subject them to.

 What IPX-5 means is that it is tested against water jets from any direction without damage to the device, the X means it’s not rated against solid materials such as dust and dirt.
 I won’t rewrite the full rating guidance here but if you are interested I’ll link a simple overview of the rating charts.